davidrule369/x64DbgMCPServer/README.md

 * ✅ Bi-directional AI/LLM command support
 * ✅ Plugin reload without restarting x64dbg
 * ✅ Expression function and menu extension support

-## X64Dbg MCP Client - Need a client to sample the project?
-Access the latest sample client to use as a starting point of integration with this project: https://github.com/AgentSmithers/mcp-csharp-sdk-client/

 ## Cursor Support
 Cursor Connection: